delgemoon/id_generator/README.md

 # id_generator

-Very simple ID GENERATOR to generate client id for trading robots:
+Very simple ID GENERATOR in C++ only depend on boost asio to generate client id for trading robots:

-exchange_code.txt: contains the whole exchange which support to generate client id
+exchange_code.txt: the list of exchanges which are supported

 ## Make sure you download boost asio to your local machine, then change CMakeLists.txt accordingly.